fp-in-bo/jms4s/README.md

   - [x] createQueueAutoAckConsumer

 - Publishing, returning a component which can publish messages
-  - [ ] createQueuePublisher
+  - [x] createQueuePublisher
-  - [ ] createTopicPublisher
+  - [x] createTopicPublisher

-- [x] Consuming and Publishing within the same transaction
+- [x] Consuming and Publishing within the same local transaction

 ## [Head on over to the microsite](https://fp-in-bo.github.io/jms4s)